KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 Custom Consensus (CC) allows a developer to add arbitrary code at the consensus level, and within the core software's daemon, without interferring with the existing consensus mechanism (CM).
 This grants the developer the ability to add core-level features and innovations without waiting for other members of the Komodo ecosystem.
 Combined with Komodo's Bitcoin-hash rate security, the simplicity of CC provides the developer with a competitive level of creative freedom.

-The entry point between the CC framework and the CM is a function, "OP_CHECKCRYPTOCONDITIONS".
-When executed, this function is able to initiate additional arbitrary code that is written in any programming language, assuming the language can call and execute C/C++ functions.
+The entry point between the CC framework and the CM is a new Bitcoin-script [operation code](https://bitcoin.org/en/glossary/op-code), "OP_CHECKCRYPTOCONDITIONS", or OP_CCC for short.
+When executed, OP_CCC is able to initiate additional arbitrary code that is written in any programming language, assuming the language can call and execute C/C++ code in return.
 The arbitrary code is separate from the CM, thus maintaining the CM's reliability.
-When the arbitrary code completes, the function accepts a `true` or `false` statement, and any additional meta data.
+When the arbitrary code completes, OP_CCC returns a `true` or `false` statement to the daemon.

+Meta data can also be associated with the result of OP_CCC.
+Komodo offers various blockchain-based methods to collect and organize data.
+Notable methods include the [key-value storage](../komodo-api/blockchain.html#kvupdate) feature, the [Oracles CC Module](../customconsensus/cc-oracles.html#introduction), or using the native `vout` and `batontxid` properties of a utxo (see the [Rogue CC Module](../customconsensus/cc-rogue.html).

-The meta data is held in a manner that allows CC to act as an application-state manager.
+With access to the meta data established, CC is able to act as application-state manager.
 State-related data is held in utxos that are accessible to the CM.
-As the application-state management aspect of CC is based on the utxo model, the application-state aspect follows the CM's rules for consensus.
+As the application-state management aspect of CC can be based on the utxo model, the application-state aspect can follow the CM's rules for consensus.
 This powerful combination allows the developer to collect, organize, and act upon data in a securely decentralized manner.

 In addition, once the data is notarized, it can also be called by other Komodo-based asset chains, depending on the manner in which the developer(s) form their chain.
 This allows developers to form clusters of blockchains to enhance their software, as opposed to relying on a single blockchain, or on a single child chain.
 The speed and data-storage capabilities of a cluster are thus exponentially greater than a VM-based competitor.